malone00edu/cashback_scrapper/README.md

 - Ensures data integrity and avoids duplicates.
 - Can be integrated with other systems to enhance functionality.
 - Error logging for failed email scraping attempts.
+- JSON representation of strings to pass along as parameters or variables.
 - Notification system to alert of scrape failures.
 - Easy-to-use interface for quick access to cashback information.